 PressForward is the SYP blog, featuring write-ups and reviews of publishing events, interviews with key figures in the industry, and all the news on what the SYP has coming up soon.

 This is a free service available to members.
-We receive regular notice of situations vacant, often before they are advertised, which we forward on to those members who have signed up to the Bulletin.
+We receive regular notice of vacancies, often before they are advertised, which we forward on to those members who have signed up to the Bulletin.
 Contact the Jobs Co-ordinator to notify us of a forthcoming position in your company.
 Please note that as we are not an employment agency and so we do not guarantee any level of response nor do we vet applicants or potential employers.

 The SYP frequently secures competitive discounts for its members on training courses, subscriptions and events.

-The SYP organises an annual all-day conference involving lectures and workshops run by senior industry figures on various aspects and skills relevant to working in publishing.
-This normally takes place in November.There is a fee for this event, but SYP members are entitled to a discount.
+The SYP organises two annual all-day conferences involving lectures and workshops run by senior industry figures on various aspects and skills relevant to working in publishing.
+The Spring conference takes place in Edinburgh every March, and the Autumn conference normally takes place in November and alternates between Oxford and London.
+The 2017 Autumn conference will be held in Oxford.There is a fee for this event, but SYP members are entitled to a discount.

 The SYP is forever expanding its activities and services: we hold regular social events, many of our events offer careers advice, and we endeavour to form links and partnerships with other publishing organisations.
 We are always looking to broaden our services to members and welcome any ideas or assistance.